Accredited Grain Surveyor Assurance Scheme

 The Accreditation of marine surveyors who undertake the inspection of empty bulk vessels for the purpose of loading consumable plant products (such as grain) will be managed by the Australasian Institute of Marine Surveyors (AIMS) as the peak industry body for Marine Surveyors in our region.

-The opening date for application for accreditation is yet to be confirmed but is expected to be November or December 2021.
+The AGSA scheme will commence on the 1st July 2022, with application for accreditation opening on the 1st May 2022 via the AIMS website.
 All marine surveyors intending to perform inspections of empty bulk vessels for the purpose of loading consumable plant products will need to reapply, even those who are accredited under the current legislation.